kanishkaRandunu/Hyperpersonalization-papers/README.md

 # Hyperpersonalization - related papers

-Here is a collection of impactful research papers on the hyperpersonalization domain.
+This repository is a curated collection of impactful research papers in the field of hyperpersonalization and agentic recommender systems.
+As a PhD researcher, I continuously update this list with studies that advance our understanding of personalized AI-driven recommendations.

 [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](./Contributing.md)